-Welcome to Denbighshire County Council's Climate and Ecological Change Strategy (y 3 updated version) ear 7 The changing climate and decline in nature 9 How this Strategy has been developed 12 Other Council Strategies 14 Net Carbon Zero Council by 2030 15 What is our goal?
-Net Carbon Zero 15 15 Supply Chain 16 What is our starting point?
-Net Carbon Zero 16 16 Supply Chain 21 Where do we want to get to?
-Net Carbon Zero 22 22 Supply Chain 31 What changes and actions will help us get there?
-Changes to Council processes and policies 35 35 Actions and projects 37 Reducing Carbon Emissions and Increasing Carbon Absorption Across Denbighshire- Using Our Influence 43 Why is this important?
+Welcome to Denbighshire County Council's Climate and Ecological Change Strategy (ye 3 updated version) ear 7

+The changing climate and decline in nature 9

+How this Strategy has been developed 12

+Other Council Strategies 14

+Net Carbon Zero Council by 2030 15

+What is our goal?
+Net Carbon Zero 15 15

+Supply Chain 16

+What is our starting point?
+Net Carbon Zero 16 16

+Supply Chain 21

+Where do we want to get to?
+Net Carbon Zero 22 22

+Supply Chain 33

+What changes and actions will help us get there?
+Changes to Council processes and policies 37 37

+Actions and projects 40

+Reducing Carbon Emissions and Increasing Carbon Absorption Across Denbighshire- Using Our Influence 46

+Why is this important?
 What is the starting point?
+Table 6: Area-wide Greenhouse Gas emissions for Denbighshire since 2019/20 46 46 47

 What changes and actions are the Council taking to use our influence to reduce carbo emissions and increase carbon absorption in Denbighshire?
+Changes to Council processes and policies on 49 49

+Actions and projects 51

-43 43 on 45 Increasing Our Resilience to the Impacts of Climate Change 50 Why is this important?
+Increasing Our Resilience to the Impacts of Climate Change 54

+Why is this important?
 What is the starting point?
 What changes and actions are the Council taking to increase climate risk resilience?
-Changes to Council processes and policies 50 50 52 52 Ecologically Positive Council by 2030 54 What is our goal?
+Changes to Council processes and policies 54 54 57 57

+Actions and projects 57

+Ecologically Positive Council by 2030 59

+What is our goal?
 What is our starting point?
+Table 7: Different habitat types 59 59 60
-Table 7: Different habitats types 54 54 55 Where do we want to get to?
-Table 8: Percentage change in habitats of lowest and highest species richness 60 60 What changes and actions will help us get there?
-Changes to Council processes and policies 63 63

-Actions and projects 64 Supporting natures recovery across Denbighshire - Using Our Influence 66 Why is this important?
-What's the starting point?
-What changes and actions are the Council taking to use our influence to support naturecovery across Denbighshire?
-Changes to Council processes and policies 66 66 3res 68 68 Financial strategy to support strategy and action plan 72 How progress will be monitored 74 How we will share our learning 76 Technical Appendices 78 Appendix 1 - Further information on areas where achieving the required target is experiencing challenge Appendix 2 - Completed Process/Policy Changes and Projects/Activities contributing the achievement of the Net Carbon Zero Goal 78 j to 81 Appendix 3- Completed Process/Policy Changes and Projects/Activities contributing to reducing carbon emissions and increasing carbon absorption across Denbighshire-Using Our Influence Appendix 4- Completed Process/Policy Changes and Projects/Activities contributing the achievement of the Ecologically Positive Goal Appendix 5- Completed Process/Policy Changes and Projects/Activities contributing to the project of the Process Pophighshire Albing Our Influence 83 supporting natures recovery across Denbighshire - Using Our Influence 04
+Where do we want to get to?
+Table 8: Percentage change in habitats of lowest and highest species richness 65 65 What changes and actions will help us get there?
+69 60 Changes to Council processes and policies 69 Actions and projects 70 Supporting Natures Recovery across Denbighshire - Using Our Influence 72 Why is this important?
+72 What's the starting point?
+72 Image 1 - Denbighshire grassland distribution and connected corridors for nature 2018 e pre- 74 Image 2 - Denbighshire grassland distribution and connected corridors for nature 2023 e in 75 What changes and actions are the Council taking to use our influence to support na recovery across Denbighshire? atures 75 Changes to Council processes and policies 75 Actions and projects 76 Financial strategy to support strategy and action plan 79 How progress will be monitored 81 How we will share our learning 83 Technical Appendices 85 Appendix 1 - Further information on areas where achieving the required target is experiencing challenge 85 Appendix 2 - Completed Process/Policy Changes and Projects/Activities contributines the achievement of the Net Carbon Zero Goal ng to 88 Appendix 3- Completed Process/Policy Changes and Projects/Activities contributing reducing carbon emissions and increasing carbon absorption across Denbighshire - Using Our Influence 90 Appendix 4- Completed Process/Policy Changes and Projects/Activities contributing the achievement of the Ecologically Positive Goal g to 91 Appendix 5- Completed Process/Policy Changes and Projects/Activities contributing - supporting natures recovery across Denbighshire - Using Our Influence 92 Appendix 6- Denbighshire Climate and Ecological Change Workstream Progress 93

-Welcome to Denbighshire County Council's Climate and Ecological Change Strategy (year 3 updated version)
+Welcome to Denbighshire County Council's Climate and Nature Strategy